porsche-design-system/porsche-design-system/packages/components-js/src/components/navigation/link-social/link-social.design.md

 <p-link-social href="https://www.facebook.com/" icon="logo-facebook">Facebook</p-link-social>

 Due to better comprehensibility and accessibility, you should preferably go for this variant.
 The length of the link always adapts to the length of the text label.
+As for the icon, you can either choose between one of the social platform icons provided in the Porsche icon set or also use a specific icon, whereas it must refer (which should be clear) to a social platform.

 ### Icon only

 <p-link-social href="https://www.facebook.com/" icon="logo-facebook" hide-label="true">Facebook</p-link-social>

 This variant contains an icon only with no further text information.
+It should preferably be used e.g. for social sharing links, when the user is totally aware of the button functionality due to a clear context.

 ### Group